nicm42/100-days-of-code-v2/log 2.md

 **Day 89: 23rd March 2021**
 I took a day off testing to go through FrontEnd Mentor and give some feedback.
 I felt much freer than on previous days, being stuck in a small testing box.
 I reminded myself how much I enjoy helping beginners.
 And it's also really useful to see other people's code and how they do it and organise it.

+**Day 90: 24th March 2021**
+I finally got somewhere with the testing and got all of the Nav tests I had in Enzyme working with React Testing Library.
+Which I think might actually be easier, now I understand it.
+I have such a long list of things to test and tidy - despite only having four pages, this site has a lot going on to test.